dbampoh/LPJ-GUESS-integrated-LandSyMM/benchmarks/summaries/tellme_global/setup-instructions-tellme_tellus.md

 ```

-### Install R-packages, DGVMTools and DGVMBechmarks
+### Install or update R-packages, DGVMTools and DGVMBechmarks

 Here we work within R to install first some all the R package dependencies of the tellme_global.Rmd script.
+The same procedure is used when you update DGVMTools and DGVMBechmarks.
+The installation/update of DGVMTools takes a long time.

 ##### R and devtools